jake-knerr/js-style-guide/README.md

 #### For API routes, use a `@returns {}` doclet to document the data that can be returned to the requesting client.

 > Why?
 Strictly speaking, a route handler function doesn't `return` data.
 Instead, it sends it back to a client.
 Since JSDoc lacks an `@api` doclet type, use `@returns` instead.
+The purpose is clear from context.

 ```javascript
 // good